samkoenig9/csp-site/README.md

 # Welcome to my Website!

-This website's purpose is to link all of P5 supercool's indiviual work into one simple website.
-Have fun learning about all the cool projects!
+This website's purpose is to link all of my different projects from APCSP 1 in one place.

 ## How to run the site